anuragambuja/data-engineering-gcp/README.md

 - Disaster recovery
 - Global Footprint

-Find the updated zones and regions @ [Google Zones & Regions](https://cloud.google.com/about/locations)
+Find the updated zones and regions [here](https://cloud.google.com/about/locations).

 #### **What is RTO & RPO ?**
 - RTO – Recovery Time objective: Maximum time for which system can be down